NBA Live 07: Features

 Players can create and name players which can be added to the roster.
 Players can also be upgraded to 99 using a special feature.
 Although the player can be named in any way, the commentator can speak out their last name if given certain names.
+Game modes include Dynasty, Season, Playoffs, NBA All Star Weekend, 1-on-1, Individual Practice and Slam Dunk Practice.